 A

-holdingsAsAtOverridethat determines a cut-off for data impacting holdings in underlying portfolios.
-This includes changes to instrument definitions, all transactions (whether manually input or automatically generated by LUSID in response to events), settlement instructions for those transactions, and FX rates in the LUSID Quote Store used to calculate holding cost (from transaction to settlement and portfolio currencies).A
+holdingsAsAtOverridethat determines a cut off for data impacting holdings in underlying portfolios.
+This includes changes to instrument definitions, all transactions (whether manually input or automatically generated by LUSID in response to instrument events), settlement instructions for those transactions, and FX rates in the LUSID Quote Store used to calculate holding cost (that is, exchange rates from transaction to settlement and portfolio currencies).A

 If you: